wp-plugins/amr-users/readme.txt

 *   Hmm now using get_bloginfo('wpurl') not get_option!! - otherwise if no WP_SITEURL defined in config, admin loses colours!

 = Version 1.4.1 =
-*   Defined WP_SITEURL if not defined, using get_bloginfo('wp-url') (not 'siteurl') so both wordpress relocated, and standard wordpress will work, and it will be faster than calling bloginfo.
+*   Defined WP_SITEURL if not defined, using get_bloginfo('wp-url') (not 'siteurl') so both wordpress relocated, and standard wordpress will work.

 = Version 1.4 =
 *   Changed get_bloginfo('url') to get_bloginfo('siteurl') for those that have wordpress relocated